Agile-TNG/Agile-TNG.github.io/source/_posts/2014-04-13-product-funding.markdown

 ## Therefore

-Product development should be treated as a continuous activity.
+Treat Product development as a continuous activity.

+{% img /images/zipper.png %}

 One release of a product shouldn’t mess up the organisation’s ability to deliver the next release.
 What we need is a Product focus rather than a Project focus.
 The team shouldn’t be the 2.0 team, they should be the Wonder Widget team.
 They should be responsible for all the releases of the product.
 They should flow from one release to the next as a stable team.

 Quite obviously this removes the learning stage from the beginning of each release but more importantly “that’s their problem” suddenly becomes “that’s